-- Parents remember: it’s difficult to get kids to eat something new.
-Seuss uses a food that we don’t associate with being green to emphasize that when a child tries a new food it can be unnerving and even a bit scary.
+- It’s difficult to get kids to eat something new.
+Seuss uses food that we don’t associate with being green to emphasize that when a child tries a new food it can be unnerving and even a bit scary.
 So, be patient!

-- Experts tell us that in order for a child to embrace a new food, it needs to be introduced to them from eight to eleven times.
-Remember that when you’re trying to get your kids to eat certain healthy foods.
+- Experts tell us that in order for a child to embrace new foods, they need to be introduced to them from eight to eleven times.

 Here’s another book if you have a picky eater: Picky Eater by Michael Gordon

 If a hungry little mouse shows up on your doorstep, you might want to give him a cookie.
 And if you give him a cookie, he’ll ask for a glass of milk.
 Next, he’ll want to look in a mirror to make sure he doesn’t have a milk mustache, and then he’ll ask for a pair of scissors to give himself a trim…one thing leads to another in this “circular” charming tale.

 - It is impossible to read this book without having a bag of chocolate chip cookies nearby to munch on.

 - Create a fun and memorable experience and dump the store-bought cookies and make your own chocolate chip cookies.
 Your children will forever associate this book with warm, chocolate memories!

 - Click here for my recipe for The Best Chocolate Chip Cookies Ever.